 Lynley has been NAWT’s Health and Safety Consultant for nearly 10 years.
 Lynley ensures the Trust meets its legal obligations and reports annually to the Board, attends quarterly H&S Steering Committee Meetings and advises on an ad hoc basis when issues occur.

 She has also advised a couple of other animal welfare charities as well as several other clients from hospitals to art galleries to community sports clubs.
 She gained her initial experience in healthcare in New Zealand.

 Debbie set up the website Vets Get Scanning www.vetsgetscanning.co.uk after her two pet dogs Widget and Gizmo were stolen.
 They were eventually returned thanks to a high profile media campaign, but during her search Debbie discovered that vets do not routinely scan any new dog that arrives at their surgery to see if it has been stolen and there is no legal obligation for any agency to scan dogs that come into their care.

 Debbie has campaigned hard for compulsory microchipping, a law which is due to come into force in 2016 and is an influential member of the Microchip Alliance.
 She recently helped form the Stolen and Missing Pets Alliance.

-Since leaving academia John has spent over 20 years working in technology roles for companies such as Cable & Wireless, Cisco, BG Group, Thomson Reuters and currently VocaLink.
+Since leaving academia John has spent over 20 years working in technology roles for companies such as Cable & Wireless, Cisco, BG Group, Thomson Reuters, VocaLink and Actual Experience.
 He specialises in aligning business and IT strategy, and innovation through the adoption of new technologies.
 He spent the last 10 years as a trustee of ELATT (a London-based educational charity); the last year as deputy chair during which Ofsted awarded them an outstanding in all areas.
-He is also a trustee of the British Safety Council (health and safety charity).
-He has two rescue dogs - a lurcher called Orinoco; and a Spanish galgo called Poppy.
+He is an advisor to the board of the British Safety Council.
+He has two rescue dogs - a Spanish galgo called Poppy and a retired greyhound called Wellington.